Polar actions on complex hyperbolic spaces: New examples of polar actions

 be the corresponding decomposition as in Theorem~\ref{th:structure}.
 We define $m_{\varphi}=\dim\g{w}_\varphi$ and $m^\perp_{\varphi}=\dim\g{w}^\perp_\varphi$, and recall that $m_\varphi=m_\varphi^\perp$ if $\varphi\in(0,\pi/2]$.
 Recall also that $K_0$, the connected subgroup of $G=SU(1,n)$ with Lie algebra $\g{k}_0$, is isomorphic to $U(n-1)$ and acts on $\g{g}_\alpha\cong\C^{n-1}$ in the standard way.
 We denote by $N_{K_0}(\g{w})$ the normalizer of~$\g{w}$ in~$K_0$, and by $\g{n}_{\g{k}_0}(\g{w})$ the normalizer of~$\g{w}$ in~$\g{k}_0$.
 We know from Lemma~\ref{lemma:normalizer} that

-This group leaves invariant each $\g{w}_\varphi$ and each $\g{w}_\varphi^\perp$, and acts transitively on the unit sphere of these subspaces of constant K\"ahler angle.
+This group leaves invariant each $\g{w}_\varphi$ and each $\g{w}_\varphi^\perp$, and acts transitively on the unit spheres of these subspaces of constant K\"ahler angle.
 Moreover, it acts polarly on~$\g{w}^\perp$, see Remark~\ref{rem:k0polar} below.

 The following result provides a large family of new examples of polar actions on $\C H^n$.

 \begin{theorem} Let $\g{w}$ be a real subspace of~$\g{g}_\alpha$ and $\g{b}$ a subspace of $\g{a}$.
 Let $\g{h}=\g{q}\oplus\g{b}\oplus\g{w}\oplus\g{g}_{2\alpha}$, where $\g{q}$ is any Lie subalgebra of $\g{n}_{\g{k}_0}(\g{w})$ such that the corresponding connected subgroup $Q$ of~$K$ acts polarly on $\g{w}^\perp$ with section $\g{s}$.
 Assume $\g{s}$ is a totally real subspace of $\g{g}_\alpha$.
 Then the connected subgroup $H$ of~$G$ with Lie algebra $\g{h}$ acts polarly on $\C H^n$ with section $\Sigma=\exp_o((\g{a}\ominus\g{b})\oplus(1-\theta)\g{s})$. \end{theorem} \begin{proof} We have that $T_o\Sigma=(\g{a}\ominus\g{b})\oplus(1-\theta)\g{s}$ and $\nu_o(H\cdot o)= (\g{a}\ominus\g{b})\oplus(1-\theta)\g{w}^\perp$.
 Since $\g{s}\subset\g{w}^\perp$, it follows that $T_o\Sigma\subset\nu_o(H\cdot o)$.
 The slice representation of~$H_o$ on $\nu_o(H\cdot o)$ leaves the subspaces $\g{a}\ominus\g{b}$ and $(1-\theta)\g{w}^\perp$ invariant.
 For the first one the action is trivial, while for the second one the action is equivalent to the representation of~$Q$ on $\g{w}^\perp$ (see Lemma~\ref{lemma:equivariance}), which is polar with section $\g{s}$.
 Hence, the slice representation of~$H_o$ on $\nu_o(H\cdot o)$ is polar and $T_o\Sigma$ is a section of it.
 Let $v$, $w\in\g{s}\subset\g{w}^\perp$.
 We have: